thliang01/Machine-Learning-Zoomcamp-2022/2. Machine Learning for Regression/homework.md

 * Round the RMSE scores to 2 decimal digits using `round(score, 2)`
 * Which option gives better RMSE?

-Options:
-- With 0
-- With mean
-- With median
-- Both are equally good
+* Both are equally good

 ### Question 4